gilzoide/molde/README.md

 - {{ nil or "default" }}
   "default"
 - You are using {{ _VERSION }}
-  "You are using Lua 5.3" (You may use Lua 5.2 as well)
+  "You are using Lua 5.3" (You may use Lua 5.1 and 5.2 as well)
 - Line 1{{ "\n" }}Line 2
   "Line 1
   Line 2"